rlangoy/CosmicParticleviewer/ArduinoV2/README.md

 ## Usage
 This folder contains the files nessesary to grenerate the microcontroller firmware \
-More Info Available in the [README](/ArduinoV2/alpideInterface/README.md)
+More info on the firmware is available in the [README](/ArduinoV2/alpideInterface/README.md)

 ## Installation